Posted on Wednesday 07 March 2018

 Success will only come through hard work, grit, persistence, and determination.
 This is especially applicable for the self-employed.

 There will be bumps in the road, challenges, setbacks, and difficulties.
 No matter what happens, remind yourself why you became self-employed in the first place.
 Keep the benefits in mind, and maintain your work ethic and determination.
+Even when you get scammed.

 A final word